Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-Cards are mainly preferred for online shopping, reflecting their importance in e-commerce transactions.
+Cards are mainly preferred for online shopping (58.75%), reflecting their importance in e-commerce transactions.
+Subscriptions (16.25%) and business payments (11.25%) follow, while in-person uses like hotels/restaurants account for only 6.25%.

 ---